Matze-M/gadget-buildroot/README.md

-# gadgetos
+# gadgetos THIS PROJECT HAS BEEN DEPRECATED.
+Please use [GadgetOS](https://github.com/NextThingCo/Gadget-OS)

-## Please be advised that [GadgetOS](https://github.com/NextThingCo/Gadget-OS) will eventually replace Gadget-buildroot, however the software and documentation for GadgetOS are under very active, daily development.
-This is a work in progress release of the source code.

 ## Install required build tools